 a.
-Gate valves shall conform to the latest revision of AWWA C-500 "Gate Valves - 2 inch through 48 inch for Water and Sewage Systems" and be resilient wedge seated.
+Gate valves shall conform to the latest revision of AWWA C-500 "Gate Valves - 2 inch through 48 inches for Water and Sewage Systems" and be resilient wedge seated.
 The additional requirements and exceptions to the AWWA standards contained herein shall also be applicable.
-All components of this type of joint shall conform to AWWA Standard C-111, "Rubber-Gasket Joints for Cast-Iron and Ductile-Iron Pressure Pipe and Fittings".
+All components of this type of joint shall conform to AWWA Standard C-111, "Rubber-Gasket Joints Ductile-Iron Pressure Pipe and Fittings".
 All ductile iron valves shall be fusion bonded epoxy coated.